 With keen awareness of the generations whose sacrifice has allowed our freedom to thrive, we must remain vigilant to the greatest challenge that faces us in the 21st century: terrorism spawned by radical Islamic extremism.

 - In confronting this threat, our policy should avoid a September 10th mindset and recognize first and foremost that we are at war.

 - Acts of terrorism should be recognized as acts of war, and not as routine criminal matters or acts of “workplace violence.”

-- After promising to move forward with plans for a "third site" ballistic missile defense system in Poland and the Czech Republic, the administration abandoned its European allies, caved to Russian pressure, and cancelled the defense system without getting concessions for the U.S. in return.
+- After promising to move forward with plans for a “third site” ballistic missile defense system in Poland and the Czech Republic, the administration abandoned its European allies, caved to Russian pressure, and cancelled the defense system without getting concessions for the U.S. in return.

-- Reducing our dependence on foreign oil and seeking alternative energy sources are objectives that will advance our national security interests.
+- Reducing our dependence on foreign oil and seeking alternative energy sources will advance our national security interests.

 - Throughout the world, we should stand by our allies and stand up to our enemies with the confidence that has long marked the greatest defender of liberty the world has ever seen.